NLTM-LID/LID/GUI/Readme.md

 - unclassified_audio: It keeps the wrongly classified audio files based on the user feedback.
 - recorded_audio: It stores the current recorded audio.
 - extracted_BNF: Stores the extracted bottleneck features (BNF) of the audio file.
-- model: Contains the pretrained models.
+- model: Contains the pretrained model.
-- demo_uvector.py: Code for the u-vector
 - demo_uvector_wssl.py: Code for the u-vector with WSSL
 - extract.py: Calling the python script to extract the BNF features
 - sound.py: Contains the code for audio recording features.